scikit-hep/vector/CONTRIBUTING.md

 ### Creating a virtual environment

-A virtual environment can be set up and activated using `venv` in both `UNIX` and `Windows` systems.
+A virtual environment can be set up and activated using `venv` in both `UNIX` and `Windows` systems (or use your favorite environment tool).

 **UNIX**: